 Students are expected to demonstrate skills appropriate for college-level work in all courses.
 Before the first semester of enrollment, students without college-level math and/or English may be required to complete placement tests in the areas of reading, writing, and mathematics and will then be advised as to appropriate course selection.
 Students needing further development of skills will be informed about opportunities available for assistance.
-While a student is acquiring these skills, his or her enrollment is limited to courses approved by an advisor, generally at the 1000 and 2000 levels.
+While a student is acquiring these skills, his or her enrollment is limited to courses approved by an adviser, generally at the 1000 and 2000 levels.
 The passing of placement tests is a prerequisite to enrollment in many courses, including all initial mathematics and communications courses.

-For specific placement test procedures and practice exams, refer to the brochure on skill and competency requirements available in the Testing Assessment Center.
+For specific placement test procedures and practice exams, refer to the brochure on skill and competency requirements available in the Assessment Center.
 Assistance in mathematics and communications is available through the Academic Support Center.

-Composition and Mathematics Requirements
+Written Communication and Mathematics Requirements

-All students are required to take the appropriate composition and mathematics courses during their first semester of enrollment at NSU.
-Students must enroll in and successfully complete their composition and mathematics sequence of courses in consecutive trimesters.
+All students are required to take the appropriate written communication and mathematics courses during their first semester of enrollment at NSU.
+Students must enroll in and successfully complete their written communication and mathematics sequence of courses in three consecutive 16-week semesters of enrollment.
 If a student is unable to complete one of these courses successfully, he or she must reenroll for the next semester.
 Assistance in writing and math is provided by the Academic Support Center.

-Students who are required to take LANG 1000 or MATH 1000 will be allowed to enroll in the course no more than two times.
-If the course is not completed successfully with a grade of C- or better on the second attempt, the student will be automatically dismissed from the college.
+Students who are required to take WRIT 1000 and/or MATH 1000 will be allowed to enroll in each course no more than two times.
+If each course is not completed successfully on the second attempt, the student will be automatically dismissed from the college.
+Successful completion of these courses is defined as a grade of C- or better.

-Students may request readmission from the Academic Progress Committee upon demonstration of having acquired the skills necessary to be successful in LANG 1000 or MATH 1000.
+Students may request readmission from the Academic Progress Committee upon demonstration of having acquired the skills necessary to be successful in WRIT 1000 or MATH 1000.